An A - Z Travel Guide

 Public Art - See Scape Public Art - permanent works.

-Queens & Kings of the Castles - head to New Brighton Beach for the annual NZ Sand Castle Competition in December 2016 (in previous years the event was held in February).
+Queens & Kings of the Castles - head to New Brighton Beach in February for the annual NZ Sand Castle Competition.
 Kite Day is held on New Brighton Beach in January.

 Riccarton Rotary Sunday Market, Riccarton Park Racecourse, Racecourse Road (10 - 15 minutes drive from the city)